Stochastic proximal subgradient descent oscillates in the vicinity of its accumulation set: Proofs

 \subsection{Proof of Prop.~\ref{pr:apt} and \ref{pr:x_conv}}

-To put ourselves in the context of Section~\ref{sec:dif_incl} we need to alter the map $- \partial f- \partial g - \cN_{\cX}$ in a way that it verifies assumptions of Th.~\ref{th:aub_cel} and \ref{th:lyap_ben}.
+To put ourselves in the context of Section~\ref{sec:pert_di} we need to alter the map $- \partial f- \partial g - \cN_{\cX}$ in a way that it verifies assumptions of Th.~\ref{th:ben_pert} and \ref{th:lyap_ben}.
 While this section is slightly technical, conceptually, we just find a set-valued map $G$ verifying assumptions of Th.~\ref{th:lyap_ben} and s.t. $x_{n+1} \in G(x_n)$.
-This is done using the Lipschitz continuity of $f,g$ and the boundedness of $(x_n)$.
 A convinced reader may want to skip to Section~\ref{subsec:two_sol_t_proof}.\\ We start with two technical lemmas.

 \begin{lemma} Under Assumptions~\ref{hyp:model1} and \ref{hyp:model2}, almost surely, for every $T >0$, we have:

 As a consequence, the sequence $(\norm{x_{n+1/2}})$ is almost surely bounded. \end{lemma} \begin{proof} Indeed, since almost surely $\sup \norm{x_n} < + \infty$, for each $\delta > 0$, there is $C > 0$ s.t. if we denote $A = \{\forall n \in \bbN \norm{x_n} \leq C\}$, then $\bbP(A) > 1 - \delta$.
 Define $\tilde{\eta}_{n+1} = \eta_{n+1} \1_{\norm{x_n} \leq C}$, then $\bbE[\tilde{\eta}_{n+1} | \mcF_n] = 0$ and $\sup_{n \in \bbN}\bbE[\norm{\tilde{\eta}_{n+1}}^q] < + \infty$.
 Hence, by \cite[Prop.
 4.2]{ben-(cours)99}, we have $\sup_{n \leq j \leq N(T,n)} \norm{ \sum_{i=n}^j \gamma_i \tilde{\eta}_{i+1}} \xrightarrow[n \rightarrow + \infty]{} 0$.
 Since $\delta$ is arbitrary, Eq.~\eqref{eq:noise_conv} follows. \end{proof}